TInaJ92/8685IN_Tinhinane-Selenium-HW-2/README.md

 - Make sure to implement Page Object Model using Page Factory
 - Use explicit & fluent waits
 - Think of some critical functionalities to test, such as:
+    - Registration & authentication
-    - Authentication
+    - Item search
-    - Adding items to cart
+    - Adding/modifying/removing items to/from cart
-    - Searching for items
-    - Changing item quantity/color
+    - Checkout
-    - Allowing users to add shipping addresses in their account

 #### ***Have fun with it!***